grame-cncm/faust/architecture/julia/README.md

 ## faust2portaudiojulia

-The **faust2portaudiojulia** tool transforms a Faust DSP program into a fully working Julia source file which uses the [PortAudio library](http://portaudio.com) for real-time audio rendering, and which can be controlled with OSC messages.
+The **faust2portaudiojulia** tool transforms a Faust DSP program into a fully working Julia source file which uses the [PortAudio library](http://portaudio.com) for real-time audio rendering, and which can be controlled with OSC messages (TODO).

 **faust2portaudiojulia** uses the `MapUI.jl` and `OSCUI.jl` architecture files.